maros/Zway-ThermostatControl/README.md

 setpoint for zone schedules).

-eg. if the global setpoint is 20°C, and the relative zone setpoint is -2°C, then all radiator valves in the given zone will be set to 18°C.
+eg. if the global setpoint is 20°C, and the relative zone setpoint is -2°C, then all radiator valves in the given zone will be set to 18°C. When using relative setpoints it is important to know that the calculated temperature cannot fall below the minTemperature or rise above the maxTemperature settings.

 In order to allow for manual thermostat overrides it is advisable to use absolute setpoints for global schedules, and relative setpoints for